WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin:: dumpuserdata <file.json>

-Dumps userdata to a file for later use by :djadmin:`importuserdata`
+Dumps userdata to a file for later use by :djadmin:`importuserdata`.

 .. hint::